1234zou/MOKIT/README.md

 --------
 * If you use MOKIT in your work, please cite the gitlab page of MOKIT as

-   Molecular Orbital KIT (MOKIT), https://gitlab.com/jxzou/mokit (accessed month day, year)
+   Molecular Orbital Kit (MOKIT), https://gitlab.com/jxzou/mokit (accessed month day, year)

 * If you use MOKIT to peform calculations involving GVB, please also cite the following two papers

    DOI: 10.1021/acs.jctc.8b00854; DOI: 10.1021/acs.jpca.0c05216.

-* Please read the doc/manual.pdf for details of citation.
+* Please read the doc/MOKIT_manual.pdf for details of citation.

 Disclaimer
 ----------